whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

-## Chapter 4: Imagine If Pervasive Generosity Was Normal
+## Chapter 4: Imagine If Generosity Was Normal

-Picture yourself living in a world where people routinely look out for each other's health and safety.
-A nation of neighbors who ensure each person, young or old, has food to eat, tools to share, and a place to sleep.
-Imagine feeling deeply safe at every stage of life knowing that, even in times of drought, famine, or war, you won't need to fend for yourself, because you live in a world where people take care of each other in times of trouble instead of thinking only of themselves, or trying to make a buck off of it.
+Picture living in a world where people routinely look out for each other's health and safety.
+A nation of neighbors who ensure each person has food to eat, tools to share, and a place to sleep.
+Imagine feeling deeply safe at every stage of life knowing that, even in times of scarcity, or war, you won't need to fend for yourself, because you live in a world where people take care of each other instead of thinking only of themselves, or taking advantage of their neighbors.

 Hard to imagine, isn't it?